 The first type of reader is unlikely to follow you on social media or commit to buying your next release.
 You made a sale, but not necessarily a fan.

 The second type of reader will do those things.
 Give them lots of reasons to keep digging around in your story.
 And yes, you can encourage that without achievements, through things like "selectable if*, but achievements are a big shiny sign that say “Hey there’s so much more than what you read!
 Pick me up again!
-Find this :1st_place_medal: and this :2nd_place_medal: and this :3rd_place_medal: and maybe even this :trophy:!”
+Find this and this and this and maybe even this !”

 Achievements seem to work correctly when stuffed inside *if commands.
 Unless I'm overlooking something important, it shouldn't be very difficult to give players a choice to achieve everything "live" or all at once at the end.